JonasGessner/JGProgressView/README.md

 Usage
 =====

-1. Add the following files to your project: JGProgressView.h, JGProgressView.m, Indeterminate@@2x.png, Indeterminate.png
+1. Add the 	JGprogressView	folder to your Project

+2. Add the QuartzCore framework to your project.

 2. 	#import "JGProgressView.h"

 #####It is used like a UIProgressView (its a UIProgressView subclass so its obvious)